Automattic/jetpack/extensions/README.md

 ### Experimental Extensions

 We also offer an "experimental" state for extensions.
-Those extensions will be made available to anyone:
-- Running the Gutenberg plugin, or;
-- Running the FSE plugin, or;
-- having the `JETPACK_EXPERIMENTAL_BLOCKS` constant defined in `wp-config.php`.
+Those extensions will be made available to anyone having the `JETPACK_EXPERIMENTAL_BLOCKS` constant defined in `wp-config.php`.

 ### Testing